parthasaha9762/AI-data-analyst/SECURITY.md

 ## 🛡️ Core Security Safeguards

 ### 1. In-Memory Ephemeral Storage
+- Raw uploaded files are processed in memory and are not persisted by the application.
 - All uploaded datasets are stored **strictly in RAM (`:memory:`)** using SQLite.
 - Datasets are **never written to disk**, temp files, or persistent databases.
 - When the session ends or datasets are cleared, active memory is purged via Python `gc.collect()`.